vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 3. Json-rpc-provider is the one which we have tested for read permissioning.

 ## Authorization GUI
-- This is a Sample GUI DApp which can assist you in providing permissioning to any Ethereum account
+- This is a Sample GUI dApp which can assist you in providing permissioning to any Ethereum account
 - To provide a permission to an account, you need to use Admin Account of VMware Blockchain
 - The details about default Admin account in VMware Blockchain is as follows,
  - Admin Account Address: `0xFB389874FB4e03182A7358275eaf78008775c7ed`